leynadm/leynadm/README.md

-### Hello there! 👋
+### Hello! 👋

-I wasn't expecting guests but I'm glad you're here!
+I wasn't expecting guests but you're more than welcome around here!

 Here's a few things you should know about me, as a heads up.